What kinds of materials are available from the library?

 This library is dedicated to the memory of James Lemont Fogg (1943-1972).
 Jim majored in Advertising Design at ArtCenter and graduated with distinction in May 1972.
 He died a couple of months after graduation.
 His love for and dedication to this college is commemorated by the generosity of his parents, Philip and Jean Fogg, and by his many friends.

-What’s the difference between the Basic/Classic and Extended/DotSEARCH searches?
+What’s the difference between the Basic and Extended searches?

 In the top navigation search box on the ArtCenter Library website, you can toggle between Basic and Extended searches.
-Items that can be checked out (e.g. books, DVDs, magazines, video games) can be found using the Basic/Classic search interface.
-Extended/DotSEARCH searches for items in the Basic/Classic search plus specific online resources (e.g. databases, e-books, journal articles).
+Items that can be checked out (e.g. books, DVDs, magazines, video games) can be found using the Basic search interface.
+Extended searches for items in the Basic search plus specific online resources (e.g. databases, e-books, journal articles).
+For more specifics on what is included in an Extended Search see our Research Guide.

 What does the "Request" link do?